-An emergency service is available for genuine emergencies outside of office hours.
+Emergency service is available for genuine emergencies outside of office hours.
 We operate an answer machine service that sends a text message and phone call to the on-call vet once you have left a message.

-Information on initial costs for the out of hours emergency service can be obtained from the veterinary surgeon on call or during the daytime in office hours.
-Whether attendance away from the practice premises is essential or not, is the decision of the duty vet taking into account the needs of the animal and relevant health and safety issues.
-We would recommend all out of hours emergencies attend our Poundbury branch as this is equipped to deal with all medical & surgical emergencies that may arise.
+Information on initial costs for the out-of-hours emergency service can be obtained from the veterinary surgeon on call or during the daytime in office hours.
+Whether attendance away from the practice premises is essential or not, is the decision of the duty vet, taking into account the needs of the animal and relevant health and safety issues.
+We would recommend all out-of-hours emergencies attend our Poundbury branch as this is equipped to deal with all medical & surgical emergencies that may arise.

 At the request of the client we provide copies of relevant clinical records, including any clinical records for the animal that have been acquired from another practice.

 We will not disclose and information about a client or animal to any third party without either expressed or implied permission.

 All fees, consumables and drug charges are subject to VAT at the current rate.
 Fees are set based on time and skill level required to perform a task with drugs, materials and consumables charged in addition.